voiceflow/runtime-client-js/docs/advanced-usage.md

 **Arguments:**

 - `handlerMap` - `object` -  An object whose keys are `TraceType`s (e.g. speak` for `SpeakTraces), and whose values are handlers for that trace type.
 Some examples of `TraceType`s and their (simplified) expected handler signatures are listed below.
-For the full list of available trace types and complete handler signatures, see the API Reference.
+For the full list of available trace types and complete handler signatures, see the [Advanced Trace Types](#advanced-trace-types).
   - `speak`- `(message) => any`  - A `SpeakTrace` handler receives a `message`, which is simply the Voiceflow app's "actual" response to the user interaction.
   - `debug - (message) => any` - A `DebugTrace` handler receives a debug `message` that illustrates control flow of the Voiceflow app.